2023 Sun Belt Conference men's basketball tournament

-The 2023 Sun Belt Conference Men's Basketball Tournament was the postseason men's basketball tournament for Sun Belt Conference during the 2022–23 NCAA Division I men's basketball season.
+The 2023 Sun Belt Conference men's basketball tournament was the postseason men's basketball tournament for Sun Belt Conference during the 2022–23 NCAA Division I men's basketball season.
 All tournament games were played at Pensacola Bay Center between February 28–March 6.
-The winner, Louisiana, received the Sun Belt's automatic bid to the 2023 NCAA Tournament.
+The winner, Louisiana, received the Sun Belt's automatic bid to the 2023 NCAA tournament.

 Seeds

-All 14 conference teams will qualify for the tournament.
-Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
-The top 10 teams will receive a first round bye and the top four teams received a double bye, automatically advancing them into the quarterfinals.
+All 14 conference teams qualified for the tournament.
+The teams were seeded by record within the conference, along with a tiebreaker system used to seed teams with identical conference records.
+The top-ten teams received a first-round bye and the top-four teams received a double bye, automatically advancing them into the quarterfinals.